 Avoiding alcohol is arguably the most difficult of those three changes to make on your own.
 People you have consistently abused alcohol over a long time period are more likely to be suffering from dependence on alcohol.
 If this is the case, additional support may be beneficial to stop drinking.

 A minimum of a 30-day stay at an inpatient alcohol rehab center is generally the first course of action individuals struggling with alcoholism take.
 The first step of this process is a medical detoxification.

 Similar to other detoxes, ridding your body of alcohol takes time.
 This depends on how much was consumed and for how long.
 It takes about an hour for the body to metabolize one ounce of alcohol.
 Initial detox usually only take seven to 10 days.
 However, to ensure that you have kicked the cravings it is best to stay in treatment for at least 30 days.

 In a study from Finland, researchers split a group of 120 patients who had been admitted to the hospital for acute pancreatitis.
 The first group was given a one-time 30 min motivational intervention against alcohol consumption, prior to being discharged.

 The second group, was given several interventions once every six months for two years.
 Each intervention consisted of the relevance of alcohol consumption to pancreatitis, the need for change in drinking habits, and the personal responsibility of the person for their condition.

 As a result, there were fewer people in the second group that were readmitted to the hospital for another acute pancreatitis episode than in the first group.
 There were also noticeable differences in the alcohol consumption, and a decrease in alcohol dependencies between the two groups.

-This study’s findings support the concept, that in medium term, specific interventions and counseling give better outcomes to patients looking to regain control of their lives.
+This study’s findings support the concept, that in medium term, specific interventions and alcohol counseling give better outcomes to patients looking to regain control of their lives.